cryptoecc/WIPs/WIPs/wip-4.md

 Block Reward:
 1. Halving Reward: There will be 3 halving events over 8 years.
 Each time, the block reward will be reduced by half.

-\*Maxhalving: 4 does not mean that the halving event occurs 4 times, but rather that there are 4 epochs that experience halving.
+\*Maxhalving is 4 does not mean that the halving event occurs 4 times, but rather that there are 4 epochs that experience halving.

 2. Maturity Reward: 8 years after the genesis block (25,228,800 blocks), the block reward will increase by 4% annually.